 (a) System Availability Service Level.
 Rainforest will provide 99% System Availability over one-month periods, excluding any System Maintenance or Force Majeure Events (as defined below) that result in the Services not being available to any Customer user.

 (b) System Maintenance Notice.
 Rainforest will provide Customer with at least 2 business days’ prior written notice of any scheduled maintenance or sixty minutes’ advance written notice for unscheduled, emergency maintenance.
 Rainforest will provide such notices to Customer by email to an address provided by Customer.
 System Maintenance in any given month will not exceed 6 hours per month, and will only be performed between the hours of 12:00 a.m. and 6:00 a.m.
-(PST).
+(PST) during the business week or at any time outside of business days.

 (c) Backups.
 Rainforest will backup all Customer Data entered into the Services since the last backup daily to Rainforest’s backup location.
 Rainforest will create a full backup (complete data copy) at least once per week at such backup location.
 Rainforest will maintain all backup files for at least 90 days.